Chart Color Schemes

 Lyneham is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Lyneham's cultural diversity is notable, with 34.7% of its population born overseas and 28.1% speaking a language other than English at home.
-Christianity is the predominant religion in Lyneham, accounting for 30.4% of residents.
-However, Buddhism is more prevalent here compared to the Australian Capital Territory (ACT), with 5.1% of Lyneham's population identifying as Buddhist versus ACT's 3.5%.
+Lyneham's population has a high level of cultural diversity, with 34.7% born overseas and 28.1% speaking a language other than English at home.
+Christianity is the predominant religion in Lyneham, comprising 30.4% of its population.
+Notably, Buddhism is overrepresented compared to the Australian Capital Territory average, making up 5.1% of Lyneham's population versus 3.5%.

 Frequently Asked Questions - Diversity